 Add custom blocks of HTML code to your site using the Embed element to unlock all kinds of custom functionality.

 The Embed element gives you the power to add custom blocks of code to your sites.
-If you have a paid Webflow account or if your project has an active site plan, you can use the Embed element to unlock all kinds of custom functionality.
+If you have a Core, Growth, Agency, or Freelancer Workspace, or if your site has an active Site plan, you can use the Embed element to unlock all kinds of custom functionality.

 You can embed third-party elements such as Google Docs and Sheets, social media feeds, live chat apps, forms and surveys, and much more.
 You can also use CMS Collection fields to dynamically update embedded code.